|

 Wash 30 pounds of tomatoes.
 Remove cores and quarter tomatoes.

 Cook 20 minutes, uncovered, in large pan or pans to soften tomatoes.
-I cook mine at medium high heat in an assortment of heavy bottom stainless steel pans.
+I cook mine at medium high heat in an assortment of heavy bottom stainless steel pots.
 I have also used a Nesco roaster and a slow cooker.

 Thick bottom pans prevent accidental scorching, frequent stirring is recommended.
 Don’t use aluminum – it will react with the acid in the tomatoes.
 When I cook on the stove top, I start with four pans and cook the sauce down to one 8 quart stockpot.